ShisheerKaushik24/Junior-Researcher-Project-1/README.md

 The Vehicle routing problem (VRP) is an NP-hard optimization problem that has been an interest of research fordecades in science and industry.
 The gist of the project is to plan routes of vehicles to deliver goods to a fixed number of customers with optimal efficiency.
 Classical tools and methods provide good approximations to reach the optimal global solution.
 Quantum computing and quantum machine learning provide a new approach to solving combinatorial optimization of problems faster due to inherent speedups of quantum effects.
 Many solutions of VRP are offered across different quantum computing platforms using hybrid algorithms such as quantum approximate optimization algorithm and quadratic unconstrained binary optimization.
 In this work, we build a basic VRP solver for 3 and 4 cities using the variational quantum eigensolver on a fixed ansatz.
 The Project work is further extended to evaluate the robustness of the solution in several examples of noisy quantum channels.
 The performance of the quantum algorithm depends heavily on what noise model is used.
 In general, noise is detrimental, but not equally so among different noise sources.
 <br/><br/>

+More detailed information about the project can be found [here:](https://shisheerkaushik.netlify.app/project/benchmarking-and-solving-vehicle-routing-problem-on-various-qpus/)

 **The overall workflow we demonstrate comprises:**
   1. Establish the client locations.
 Normally, these would be available ahead of the day of deliveries from a database.
 In our use case, we generate these randomly.
   2. compute the pair-wise distances, travel times, or similar.
 In our case, we consider the Euclidean distance, “as the crow flies”, which is perhaps the simplest possible.